-Staten Island Entertainment is the operator of Staten Island Ballpark in Staten Island, NY, and the owner of the new Atlantic League professional baseball team that will begin play in 2022.
+Staten Island Entertainment is the operator of the Ballpark near the Ferry in Staten Island, NY, and the owner of the Staten Island FerryHawks, the new Atlantic League professional baseball team that will begin play in 2022.
 We're excited to bring

-professional baseball back to Staten Island and we are passionate about transforming Staten Island Ballpark into a year-round, fun-filled, community and entertainment destination.
+professional baseball back to Staten Island and we are passionate about transforming the Ballpark near the Ferry into a year-round, fun-filled, community and entertainment destination.

-A stadium is a community asset and professional baseball is just the beginning of our plans for Staten Island Ballpark.
+A stadium is a community asset and professional baseball is just the beginning of our plans for Ballpark near the Ferry.
 The stadium will become a year-round entertainment venue hosting concerts, festivals, youth, high school and college sporting events, graduations and other community activities.
 We are committed to creating a great atmosphere for friends, families and groups of all types looking for a fun and affordable night out.

 AN ECONOMIC PARTNER FOCUSED